 When seeking to continue to build your financial portfolio, adding investments is one idea that many choose to pursue.
 One way that such investments are typically made is by buying part of a business.
 Buying into an existing business means that you become one of the main stakeholders, owning a portion of the business itself.
-While this is something that is done frequently, quite often are new business owners not aware of the many factors that are related to making this significant financial decision.
+While this is something that is done frequently, business owners, quite often, are not aware of the many factors that are related to making this significant financial decision.

 Of course, buying part of a business may sound overwhelming, but there are many factors that make it a beneficial decision.

 • Established company client base.
-One of the benefits of owning part of a business that is established is the fact the client base is already set.
+One of the benefits of owning part of an established business is the fact the client base is already set.
 While a new business has to attract customers and build a group of returning clients, one that is already functioning will have this taken care of.
-This will allow the business owners to focus more on customer service and maintaining client retention and increasing the number of clients.
+This will allow the business owners to focus more on customer service, client retention and increasing the number of clients.

 • Ease of expansion.
 If you happen to buy part of a business that is looking to expand, it will be much easier to do with a company that has already made a name for itself and gets good feedback from its clients.
 It’s also easier to get an unsecured small business loan for expansion when the company has a proven track record of sales.